Do Unions Shape Political Ideologies at Work?: Empirical Strategy

 where the $\delta_s$ coefficients capture dynamic treatment effects relative to the cycle before the union election was held (the interaction with $k=-1$ is omitted).

-\textbf{Parallel trends assumption.}\quad Our identifying assumption is that campaign contributions for winning establishments would have evolved in parallel to contributions in losing establishments had the union not won the election:
+\textbf{Parallel trends assumption.}\quad The identifying assumption is that campaign contributions for winning establishments would have evolved in parallel to contributions in losing establishments had the union not won the election:

-where $Y^0_{i}$ denotes the potential outcome of an establishment if the union loses the election.
+where $Y^0_{j}$ denotes the potential outcome of an establishment if the union loses the election.

 We run different tests to examine the validity of this assumption.
 First, we analyze whether outcomes developed in parallel before the election.
-Figure \ref{fig:trend} provides first visual evidence that pre-election changes in contribution amounts to Republican and Democratic candidates are very similar across winning and losing elections.
-The pre-election $\delta_s$ coefficients estimated in the event study model will provide a formal test of pre-trends.
+Figure \ref{fig:trend} provides first visual evidence that pre-election changes in total contribution amounts and in their party composition are very similar across won and lost elections.\footnote{Note that the strong upward trends in total contribution amounts are explained by the increasing importance of campaign contributions in more recent election campaigns.} The pre-election $\delta_s$ coefficients estimated in the event study model will provide a formal test of pre-trends.

-Second, even in absence of significant pre-trends, there may still be unobserved shocks that drive union voting results at the time of the election and that may be related to changes in contribution patterns.
+Second, even in the absence of significant pre-trends, there may still be unobserved shocks that drive union voting results at the time of the election and that are related to changes in contribution patterns.
 To test whether such shocks likely violate our identifying assumption, we follow the approach of \cite{Wang2021} and analyze whether changes in outcomes are different among losing elections with different vote shares.
-If unobserved shocks were driving voting results that led to union victory or loss, we would also expect them to affect outcomes in losing elections with different union vote shares.\footnote{\cite{Wang2021} formulate the identifying assumption as parallel trends across all vote shares, i.e., $E[Y^0_{i,k\geq0} - Y^0_{i,k<0}|V_i] = E[Y^0_{i,k\geq0} - Y^0_{i,k<0}]$, which yields the testable implication that trends should be parallel between losing elections with different vote shares.} To implement this test, we modify the DiD model as follows:
+If unobserved shocks were driving voting results that led to union victory or loss, we would also expect them to affect outcomes in losing elections with different union vote shares.\footnote{\cite{Wang2021} formulate the identifying assumption as parallel trends across all vote shares, i.e., $E[Y^0_{j,k\geq0} - Y^0_{j,k<0}|V_j] = E[Y^0_{j,k\geq0} - Y^0_{j,k<0}]$, which yields the testable implication that trends should be parallel between losing elections with different vote shares.} To implement this test, we modify the DiD model as follows: